EbrahimAminiSharifi/Docker-compose/README.md

-# Docker-compose
+# Docker-compose environment variables
-This Repository is for all environments variables, If you know more add to this.
+This Repository is for environment variables,
+If you know more please append it.
 #KAFKA:

       KAFKA_ADVERTISED_LISTENERS: INSIDE://kafka:9093,OUTSIDE://localhost:9092